Massalia

-Massalia (Greek: Μασσαλία; Latin: Massilia; modern Marseille) was an ancient Greek colony founded ca. 600 BC on the Mediterranean coast of present-day France, east of the river Rhône, by Ionian Greek settlers from Phocaea, in Western Anatolia.
-Marseille is the oldest city of France, and one of Europe's oldest continuously inhabited settlements.
+Massalia (Μασσαλία; Massilia) was an ancient Greek colony (apoikia) on the Mediterranean coast, east of the Rhône.
+Settled by the Ionians from Phocaea in 600 BC, this apoikia grew up rapidly, and became the center of Greek trade in western Mediterranean, branching out and creating many outposts on the coasts of what is now Spain, the south of France including Corsica island, and northwestern Italy (Liguria).
+Massalia persisted as an independent colony until the Roman campaign in Gaul in the 1st century BC.
+The ruins of Massalia still exist in the contemporary city of Marseille, which is considered the oldest city of France and one of Europe's oldest continuously inhabited settlements.

 History

 Massalia was established ca. 600 BC by Ionian Greek settlers from Phocaea, in Western Anatolia.
 After the capture of Phocaea by the Persians in 545 BC, a new wave of settlers fled towards the colony.
 A creation myth telling the meeting between the Greeks and the local population is given by Aristotle and Pompeius Trogus (see founding myth of Marseille).

 After the middle of the 6th century BC, Massalia became an important trading post of the western Mediterranean area.
 It grew into creating colonies of its own on the sea coast of Gallia Narbonensis during the 4th and 3rd centuries BC, including Agathe (late 5th–early 4th c.
 BC), Olbia (ca. 325), Tauroentium (early 3rd c.), Antipolis and Nikaia (ca. mid-3rd c.).
 Massalia was known in ancient times for its explorers: Euthymenes travelled to the west African coast in the late 6th century BC, and Pytheas explored northwestern Europe in the late 4th century BC.

 The colony remained a faithful ally of Rome during all of the Punic Wars (264–146 BC).
 The retreat of Carthage from the Iberian coast after its defeat in the Second Punic War (218–201) gave Massalia the dominancy over the Gulf of Lion, and the fall of Carthage in 146 probably led to the intensification of trade between the Greek colony and the Celtiberians.
 Archaeological evidence, in the form of amphora fragments, indicate that the Greeks were producing wine in the region (Provence) soon after they settled.
 By the time the Romans reached the area in 125 BC, the wine produced there had a reputation across the Mediterranean for high quality.

 Massalia initially chose neutrality during the Civil War between Caesar and the Senate, but sided with Caesar's opponents after the arrival of Lucius Domitius Ahenobarbus.
 The city was besieged in 49 BC and eventually had to surrender to Caesar's army.
 Massalia lost most of its inland territory in the aftermath of this defeat.

 During the Roman and Late Antique periods, the city, then known as Massilia in Latin, remained a major center of maritime trade.
 It became a civitas within the Roman Empire at the latest ca. 300 AD.